TheSchulkinator/GainzTrain/README.md

 ## Getting started

- This application will soon be ready to download on the google play store stay tuned.
-However, if you want to give this a try now just clone the project and start up your favorite emulator to join in now!
+You can download the project on the google play store now!
+[GainzTrain on Goolge Play](https://play.google.com/store/apps/details?id=theschulk.com.gainztrain)

 ## Contact information